Fox Eye Surgery

 Recovery and Aftercare

-After the fox eye surgery, the patient may experience some discomfort, swelling, and bruising around the eyes.
+After the fox eye, the patient may experience some discomfort, swelling, and bruising around the eyes.
 The surgeon will apply a bandage or tape to the treated area, which should be kept on for at least 24 hours.
 The patient should avoid touching or rubbing their eyes and must refrain from strenuous activities for a few days.

 Recovery Time